kubesphere/website/content/zh/docs/devops-user-guide/how-to-use/pipeline-webhook.md

 If you create a Jenkinsfile-based pipeline from a remote code repository, you can configure a webhook in the remote repository so that the pipeline will be automatically triggered when changes are made to the remote repository.

-This tutorial demonstrates how to trigger a Jenkins pipeline via a webhook.
+This tutorial demonstrates how to trigger a pipeline via a webhook.

 ## Prerequisites